Nhannguyenus24/Drafts/tic-tac-toe/README.md

 - All game rules are in `gameLogic.js`
 - Easily extendable for larger boards or different win conditions

-## 📱 Browser Support

-- Chrome 90+
-- Firefox 88+
-- Safari 14+
-- Edge 90+

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🎯 Educational Value

-This project demonstrates:
-- **Game Theory**: Implementation of optimal play strategies
-- **Algorithms**: Minimax with alpha-beta pruning
-- **React Patterns**: State management, hooks, and component composition
-- **UI/UX Design**: Material Design principles and responsive layouts
-- **Software Architecture**: Clean code organization and separation of concerns

-Perfect for learning about:
-- AI game algorithms
-- React development
-- Material-UI implementation
-- Docker containerization
-- Modern JavaScript patterns

----

-**Enjoy playing and learning!** 🎉

-For questions or issues, please open an issue on GitHub.

-## React Compiler

-The React Compiler is not enabled on this template because of its impact on dev & build performances.
-To add it, see [this documentation](https://react.dev/learn/react-compiler/installation).

-## Expanding the ESLint configuration

-If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.